lynnfaraday/aresmush.com/_root/tutorials/config/demographics.md

 Similarly, Ares will create shortcuts for your demographics (e.g. `hair <value>` for `demographics/set hair=<value>`).

 In the unlikely event that you don't want these auto-shortcuts, you can disable them by setting `disable_auto_shortcuts` to true.
 Then you'll be responsible for setting your own shortcuts.

+## census_fields

+You can configure which fields appear on the full census screen.
+For each field, you can specify the column title, width, and where to get the data.
+For example, this config makes two columns (25 wide and 15 wide) showing name and position.

+    - field: name
+      width: 25
+      title: Name
+    - field: group
+      value: position
+      width: 15
+      title: Position

+A complete description of all available fields can be found in the "who_fields" option in the [Who/Where Configuration](/tutorials/config/who).